naturalis/apexomes/README.md

 This will create a large vcf file including data for both the reference gorillas and the specimens from this study.

 #### Selection of SNP positions **(optional)**
 Even though the (genomic) dataset of Xue et al. (Ref. #3) was filtered for exomic loci (**Merge reference with obtained data**), a substantial number of SNPs did not overlap with this study.
 It is currently unclear what causes this discrepancy.
 For verification purposes, one specimen, a.k.a.
 Sandra, was included in both studies.
-SNP positions that showed a mismatch between both Sandras were excluded, to 'normalise' the merged (vcf) dataset.
+SNP positions that showed a mismatch between both Sandras were excluded in order to 'normalise' the merged (vcf) dataset.

 Create a `'--positions'` file (to be used with vcftools subsequently) that excludes empty SNP positions and includes only those positions for which both 'Sandras' are identical
 ``` bash